 Where does Plum Guide have properties?

-Plum Guide currently has over 10,000 properties listed in 12 countries: United Kingdom, United States, France, Italy, Portugal, Israel, Denmark, Germany, Spain, Greece, Croatia, and Turkey.
+Plum Guide currently has over 12,000 properties listed in 17 countries: United Kingdom, United States, France, Italy, Portugal, Israel, Denmark, Germany, Spain, Greece, Croatia, Montenegro, Mexico, Cyprus, Malta, Ireland, and Turkey.

 Initially, Plum Guide focused only on properties located in popular cities.
 So the majority of Plum Guide’s properties are located in major international cities like London, Los Angeles, Paris, New York City, Rome, Barcelona, Lisbon, Berlin, Copenhagen, and Tel Aviv.
 They now have a good selection of properties in a select number of cities.